speric/speric.github.com/_posts/2015-07-08-remote-work.md

 customize your workspace.
 An ideal desk and office setup is relative to what inspires you.
 What helps you focus and get "in the zone"?
 For example, I like to have a view of the outside world when I work.
-I also try to keep my desk free of non work-related things like bills and and mail, which I find distracting.
+I also try to keep my desk free of non work-related things like bills and mail.
+I find those sorts of things distracting.
 I'll get to the mail later; for now, I'm working.</p>

 <center><div><img
 src="https://igcdn-photos-d-a.akamaihd.net/hphotos-ak-xaf1/t51.2885-15/11254303_850487341672995_1905324248_n.jpg"/><p><i>A view of the yard, and a clean desk</i></p></div></center>

-<p>The perfect desk/office setup is whatever helps you focus.
-I also
+<p>I recommend investing in a good pair of headphones or a headset.
+I use <a
-recommend investing in a good pair of headphones or a headset.
-I use <a href="http://www.amazon.com/Sony-MDRV6-Studio-Monitor-Headphones/dp/B00001WRSJ">Sony MDRV6 Studio Monitor Headphones</a>.
+href="http://www.amazon.com/Sony-MDRV6-Studio-Monitor-Headphones/dp/B00001WRSJ">Sony MDRV6 Studio Monitor Headphones</a>.
 I find that listening to music through headphones helps me focus more than listening through external speakers.
 YMMV.
 Here are two playlists I listen to when hacking:</p>
 <ul>
   <li><p><a